mihirgan06/smartCapture/README.md

 ## Acknowledgments

 - Built with ❤️ for effortless event planning
-- Powered by OpenAI's GPT-4o Vision API
+- Powered by Tesseract.js OCR engine
 - Icons from Feather Icons
+- No AI APIs or external services required!

 ---

 **Made by the NYU Clubs EEG team** 🎓

+**Version 2.0** - Now with free, offline OCR support!